US Investigates Deadly Airstrike on Girls' School in Iran

 Key Facts

-- Iranian officials report that an airstrike hit a girls’ school in Minab, Iran, killing at least 165 students
+- Iranian officials report that an airstrike on a girls' school in Minab, Iran, killed at least 165 students on Saturday

-- Iranian sources state the death toll may be more than 170
+- Iranian sources state the death toll may exceed 170 people

-- US Defense Secretary Pete Hegseth confirmed the Pentagon is investigating the incident
+- The US Department of Defense has confirmed it is investigating the incident but has not confirmed responsibility

 - Neither the US nor Israel has claimed responsibility for the airstrike